HiltonTod/HiltonTod.github.io/_posts/technicalwriting/2020-11-13-big-query-export-schema-change.md

 The current version of the document is available at [Google Cloud](https://cloud.google.com/billing/docs/how-to/export-data-bigquery-examples).
 Because the content will continue to evolve, I've captured the work I did in the following PDF file.
-Additionlly, because "print to PDF" removes much of a web site's styling, I've included a screenshot image of how the page looked at the time it was published.
+Additionally, because "print to PDF" removes much of a web site's styling, I've included a screenshot image of how the page looked at the time it was published.

 | Doc (pdf) | Screenshot | Live link |